mariuszkuswik/KCNA/README.md

 - TTL property within Deployment file

+# CNCF - Cloud native computing foundation

+The CNCF is composed of three main bodies:
+- Governing Board (GB) - Marketing Committee
+  - responsible for marketing
+  - other business oversight
+  - budget decisions
+- Technical Oversight Committee (TOC) - Special Interest Groups (SIGs) - **provides technical leadership to the cloud native community**
+  - defining and maintaining the technical vision for the Cloud Native Computing Foundation,
+  - approving new projects and creating a conceptual architecture for the projects,
+  - aligning projects and removing or archiving projects,
+  - accepting feedback from end user committee and mapping to projects,
+  - aligning interfaces to components under management (code reference implementations before standardizing), and
+  - defining common practices to be implemented across CNCF projects.
+- End User Community (EUC) - End User SIGs, User Groups
+  - Providing feedback from companies and startups to improve cloud-native ecosystem

+---

+Special Interest Groups (SIGs) are specialized committees that work under (report to) the TOC.
+SIGs include around:
+- Traffic
+- Observability
+- Governance
+- App Delivery
+- Core and Applied Architectures
+- Security

+CNCF End Users are:
+- Individual or organizations that use cloud-native technologies
+- But they do not sell cloud-native services

 # Losowe
 In Kubernetes, two primary ways to attach metadata to objects are **Labels** and **Annotations**: